|PDF Version||Biology of Immune Regulations|

 |Director : LECLERC Claude (email@example.com)|

-The activity of our laboratory is focused on the understanding of the mechanisms that control the presentation of antigens to T lymphocytes by dendritic cells and on the development of new strategies of vaccination.
+The activity of our laboratory is focused on the understanding of the mechanisms that control the activation and regulation of T cell responses and on the development of new strategies of vaccination.
 We have recently developed several strategies of activation of CTL responses as well as fully synthetic glycopeptide carrying saccharidic epitopes to induce anti-tumoral immune responses.

 A. The adenylate cyclase toxin (CyaA) of Bordetella pertussis: a new vector targeting dendritic cells

-1. Identification of the receptor of the adenylate cyclase (M. El-Azami El-Idrissi in collaboration with D. Ladant, IP and P. Sebo, Prague)
+1. Analysis of the interaction of the adenylate cyclase with its receptor (M. El-Azami El-Idrissi in collaboration with D. Ladant, IP and P. Sebo, Prague)

 2. Induction of antiviral and antitumoral CTL responses by CyaA (C. Fayolle and G. Dadaglio)